matt-dot-k/StrategicForces/README.md

 Counts on bomber deployments do not include dual capable aircraft (DCA).

 Nonstrategic/tactical weapons are not included due to the ambiguity of "nonstrategic" as a weapons category.
-Data on deployed nonstrategic warheads per year (e.g. TLAM-N, ADM, artillery) is also sparse at best and difficult to obtain to reliable figures on.
+Data on deployed nonstrategic warheads per year (e.g. TLAM-N, ADM, artillery) is also sparse at best and difficult to obtain reliable figures on.

 Due to the lack of availability of data on relevant warhead deployments, as well as inconsistencies in reporting on gravity bomb modifications, data on deployed gravity bombs only begins in 1998.